ACE-RTL: When Agentic Context Evolution Meets RTL-Specialized LLMs: The Framework

 \subsection{Parallel Scaling in \name}

 Although the iterative debugging framework in \name effectively improves code correctness, it may require a large number of iterations to converge when starting from an unfavorable initial RTL generation.
 To address this inefficiency, we introduce a \textit{parallel scaling} strategy that exploits the inherent stochasticity of LLM-based code generation to accelerate convergence.
 Instead of relying on a single debugging trajectory, the parallel scaling strategy launches multiple \name processes simultaneously, as shown in Figure \ref{fig:overview-parallel}(b).
 Each process begins with a distinct RTL implementation generated by the Generator from the same input specification.
 These processes then proceed separately through the iterative loop of the Generator, Reflector, and Coordinator components, performing debugging and refinement in parallel.

 During execution, all processes are monitored concurrently.
 Once any process produces an RTL implementation that passes all functional test cases, the system immediately terminates all remaining processes and outputs the correct code.
 If none of the processes achieve functional correctness within the predefined maximum number of iterations, all are stopped automatically.

-This strategy leverages the diversity introduced by LLM stochasticity, as some initial generations naturally require far fewer debugging steps than others.
-By exploring multiple debugging paths in parallel, the system reduces the worst-case iterations needed to reach a correct solution.
-Consequently, the parallel scaling strategy largely reduces the overall iteration count, as confirmed in Figure~\ref{figure:speedup}.
+This strategy leverages LLM generation diversity to reduce time-to-first-success with a trade-off in total inference-time compute.
+In Section~\ref{para_scale}, we evaluate parallel scaling from both convergence and inference-cost (i.e., token usage) perspectives.
+Our goal is not to claim lower total compute, but to show that parallel scaling provides a favorable speed-cost trade-off.